mb-eddie/proshop_v3/readme.md

-# ProShop eCommerce Platform (v3)
+# ProShop eCommerce Platform (v2)

 > eCommerce platform built with the MERN stack & Redux.

 <img src="./frontend/public/images/screens.png">

-This project is a  [MERN Stack | eCommerce Platform] It is a full-featured shopping cart with PayPal & credit/debit payments.
+This project is part of my [MERN Stack From Scratch | eCommerce Platform](https://www.traversymedia.com/mern-stack-from-scratch) course.
+It is a full-featured shopping cart with PayPal & credit/debit payments.

-This is version 3.0 of the app, which uses Redux Toolkit.
+This is version 2.0 of the app, which uses Redux Toolkit.
 The first version can be found [here](https://proshopdemo.dev).

 ## Project Overview